d-sacre/latex-minimalthesis/README.md

-# latex-minimalthesis v0.0.1-alpha, 2023-09-27
+# latex-minimalthesis
 A LaTeX class for typesetting natural science theses.
-Built upon scrreprt and pgfkeys.

-The first (more or less proof-of-concept) release of the minimalthesis "class".
-Still uses the \input{} approach and komavars to achieve the desired functionality.
-It is very rough, but should work in theory and could be used by experienced users in a production environment (but is NOT ADVISED).
+Built upon `scrreprt` and `pgfkeys`.
+The current version is `v0.0.2-alpha-1`, the overall status of the project has to be considered `alpha`, but should contain sufficient functionality and be stable enough for productive use.

+## IMPORTANT NOTE: ROLLING RELEASE MODEL
+This LaTeX document class is developed with a Rolling Release Model.
+The `current-release` branch will be continously updated to the most recent release (currently `v0.0.2-alpha-1`).
+Older versions can be found in the `legacy` branch as well as in the `Releases` tab.